alantech/alanlang-docs/docs/learn_alan/index.md

 It is planned to allow generic types and generic functions to specify type constraints.
 These type constraints can be the names of generic types that the type must be constructed from *or* an `interface` type that declares a set of function types indicating how the type can be operated on, allowing a type-safe kind of "duck typing."

-This was implemented in Alan v0.1, but has not yet been implemented in Alan v0.2.

 ## Importing from Files and Libraries

 In many languages, importing from other files and libraries is done with a special syntax, and this syntax is often a preamble placed at the beginning of a source file.
 This is true of Rust, Java, C#, Python, and modern module-aware Javascript, amongst many others.
 This general approach is the default across many languages.